ucsd-cse230/00-lambda/README.md

 $ make turnin
 ```

+If you are working on this assignment **with a partner**,
+please put both your and your partner's GihHub handles into the file `COLLABORATORS.md`
+in the root of the repository (each on a separate line).
+If you are working alone, you can leave this file empty.

 **REMARK**: For problems 1 and 2, when using `=d>`, you don't need to unfold
 every definition.
 It is often easier to keep some definitions folded until
 their code is needed.